 - Be very gentle: Be very gentle when removing the crust from the tart dish.
 I used a removable tart dish I found on Amazon.
 Otherwise, line it with baking paper.
 The crust is quite fragile since there are no binders, but it holds together if handled carefully.
 A tart server makes serving easier; otherwise, slide a large knife underneath and cut it into smaller slices (6 to 8) to manage more easily.

-- If you like this recipe, you’ll also love our other Mediterranean-inspired plant-based recipes: Mediterranean Potato Tzatziki Bowl, Hummus Pita Bowl, Mediterranean Vegan Quiche.
+- If you like this recipe, you’ll also love our other Mediterranean-inspired plant-based recipes: Mediterranean Potato Tzatziki Bowl, Potato Crust Tart with Zucchini and Red Bell Pepper Sauce, Hummus Pita Bowl, or Crispy Potato Salad with Peanut Sauce.

 Why you’ll love this Mediterranean potato crust tart TLDR